 Applicants who have admissions material outstanding may be granted provisional admission if it is determined that he/she meets the admissions requirements for the graduate degree program.
 This determination will be made by the degree program or its designee.
-Full admissions material by the Office of Graduate Admissions.
+Full admission will be granted upon receipt of missing or incomplete admissions material by the Office of Graduate Admissions.
 If the provisionally admitted student does not have missing or incomplete admissions material submitted by the last day of classes of the semester in which provisional admission was made, the students will not be allowed to continue in the graduate degree program.